 Output (4-20 mA): Output mA = [(%ΔP) x 16 mA] + 4 mA

-- It is very cheap and easy method to measure flow rate.
+- It is a very cheap and easy method to measure flow rate.

 - It has predictable characteristics and occupies less space.

-- Can be use to measure flow rates in large pipes.
+- Can be used to measure flow rates in large pipes.

 To know more about coriolis flow meters, you can read the Visaya Article on the Definitive Guide to Coriolis flow meters

-- The vena-contracta length depends on the roughness of the inner wall of the pipe and sharpness of the orifice plate.
-In certain cases it becomes difficult to tap the minimum pressure (P2) due to the above factor.
+- The vena-contracta length depends on the roughness of the inner wall of the pipe and the sharpness of the orifice plate.
+In certain cases, it becomes difficult to tap the minimum pressure (P2) due to the above factor.